nexiality/documentation/release/nexial-core-v3.2.changelog.md

 - Ensure Nexial (re)reads datasheets per plan step to ensure the latest information being parsed for execution.
 This enhancement supports the scenario where preceding plan step would modify data sheets for subsequent plan steps.
 - Added logic for opening report file in linux machine after execution.
+- Execution output generation:
+  - line breaks in [base &raquo; `verbose(text)`](../commands/base/verbose(text)) are now preserved
+  - skipped steps are no longer evaluated for data variable, function or expression expansions.
+This will speed up execution and avoid unwanted side effects.

 ### [Batch Files](../userguide/BatchFiles)